wp-plugins/sb-core/readme.txt

 Please update all SB Plugins after you updated SB Core.

 == Changelog ==

+= 1.2.6 =
+Update to test all plugins and themes are compatible with SB Core.

 = 1.2.5 =
 * Hide SB Core plugin update messages on plugins page.